 Clinical Trials

-There are some treatments that are currently being studied, such as oral immunotherapy (OIT) and epicutaneous immunotherapy (EPIT).
+There are some treatments that are currently being studied, such as oral immunotherapy (OIT) and epicutaneous immunotherapy (EPIT) for the treatment of food allergies.

 Oral immunotherapy for food allergies